 SAFIYA LESLIE: Musician, Producer, Engineer

-Safiya is an alumni of the prestigious Professional Performance High School Arts School in NYC where she was trained classically by the National Chorale under the direction of Vagarshak Ohanyan from 2011-2015.
-She later attended Berklee College of Music which she is now an Alumni of Where she has a Dual degree in Music Production & Engineering and Music Business Entrepreneurship as well as a minor in Ethnomusicology.
-During her time at Berklee, she was a prominent and founding member of Riddim Symphony, A soca band where she has opened up for the likes of Dancehall Artist, Konshens and Reggae artist, Keznamdi.
+Safiya is an alumnus of the prestigious Professional Performance High School Arts School in NYC where she was trained classically by the National Chorale under the direction of Vagarshak Ohanyan from 2011-2015.
+She later attended Berklee College of Music which she is now an Alumni of Where she has a dual degree in Music Production & Engineering and Music Business Entrepreneurship as well as a minor in Ethnomusicology.
+During her time at Berklee, she was a prominent and founding member of Riddim Symphony, A soca band where she has opened up for the likes of Dancehall Artist, Konshens, and Reggae artist, Keznamdi.

 Ever the Activist, her music breathes hope and awareness to a world that seems to be on the verge of the next new trauma.
 She is one of those artists who continue to show time and time again that if there is ever a situation that needs care for, she will be right on the frontlines to help.
 In 2017, after the tirade of hurricanes had passed through and wreaked havoc on many Caribbean islands, Safiya pledged to make every performance she was in a hurricane relief benefit.
-In total she was able to raise over $500 for Non-for-profits such as Boston for Dominica, USVI STRONG, Wadadli Cultural Association, and United Way USVI.
+In total, she was able to raise over $500 for Non-for-profits such as Boston for Dominica, USVI STRONG, Wadadli Cultural Association, and United Way USVI.
 Her efforts led her to perform for the Prime Minister of Dominica and other dignitaries representing Dominica.
 Last year she did it again and dedicated her show to flood relief to her Mothers home Country of Trinidad & Tobago when rapid flooding and earthquakes affected the country.
-This led to her being invited to perform for many dignitaries from the Bahamas, St. Kitts and Nevins, St. Vincent, Antigua and Trinidad.
+This led to her being invited to perform for many dignitaries from the Bahamas, St. Kitts and Nevins, St. Vincent, Antigua, and Trinidad.